 “It lets us look at what is needed to ensure fair competition for legal services, to enable innovation in the profession and to strengthen commitment to Te Tiriti o Waitangi and the diverse multicultural society we live in.

 “Over the last year the Law Society has done a great deal of preparation work for this review.
-We have been methodical, careful, and consulted widely to ensure the Terms of Reference were right.
-Now it is time for us as a profession to lean in,” Ms Epati said.
+The Steering Group has likewise been methodical, careful to ensure the Terms of Reference were right.
+Through the Law Society, the Steering Group has consulted widely on these.
+Now it is time for us as a profession to accept the challenge,” Ms Epati says.

 Professor Ron Paterson, Chair